MitocGroup/www/views/blog/posts/2015/08/deep-management-s-continuous-integration-with-travis-ci-and-coveralls.md

 ### Conclusion

-To summarize, in just a couple of simple steps we’ve setup fully managed, low-cost and low-maintenance continuous integration process that requires zero servers management.
+To summarize, in just a couple of simple steps we've setup fully managed, low-cost and low-maintenance continuous integration process that requires zero servers management.
 These efforts are driven by open source friendly companies and can scale to any project size.
 Last, but not the least, by making it easier to everybody on both business side and engineering side, anyone can build high quality code that solves problems through technology and makes the world a better place.
-We’d be happy to talk to you, so please [let us know your thoughts](http://www.mitocgroup.com/#contact) or just [stop by to say hello](mailto:hello@mitocgroup.com).
+We'd be happy to talk to you, so please [let us know your thoughts](http://www.mitocgroup.com/#contact) or just [stop by to say hello](mailto:hello@mitocgroup.com).